deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 Neither was quite true.
 Instead, the two personalities eventually merged.
 Six was Flowers was Six.
 Though, he still thought of himself as Six and fancied himself a better person than Flowers had been.
 Flowers had been a lecherous serial adulterer and penny-pincher who’d much rather lure an impressionable girl onto his boat with promises he never intended to keep than settle for a committed family life.

-Of course, he hadn’t committed serial genocide, either.
+Of course, he hadn’t ever committed serial *specicide,* either.

 In any case, Six was…free.
 Mostly.
 He was allowed to travel as he saw fit, invest, seek employment.
 Dabble in romance, though he found himself…valuing his solitude.
 So far, there hasn’t been much luck.